Van Life Guide: How To Build A DIY Camper Van Conversion

 The freedom to travel, navigating the unmarked roads, and spending more time in nature is the reason we chose to live in a camper.
 Van life allows you to wake up alone next to hiking trails that get crowded by tourists just a few hours later.
-You can eat dinner with a view and enjoy the sunset 365 days a year.
+You can work outside and then eat dinner with a view and enjoy the sunset 365 days a year.

 But, let’s make one thing clear: van life is nothing like staying in an apartment.

 - If you’re someone that needs a hot shower every night before bed, van life is not for you.

 - If you need reliable cell phone service every single night, van life might not be for you.

 - If you hate planning ahead, van life is not for you!

 There are alternatives to van life.
 RV living can give you a similar sense of freedom without limiting your electricity use as much.
 Many RV campers also come with full bathrooms including showers and toilets.

 Renting an Airbnb for one month at a time, or establishing a home base and making shorter camping trips is another way to visit new places without the sacrifices of establishing yourself in 80 square feet.

 Ultimately, choosing to live in a van can be one of the most rewarding experiences of your life.
 These are the reasons we chose to live the van life: